Xuechunzi Bai

 PNAS, 2020 [pdf] [project] [slides]

-Comprehensive stereotype content dictionaries using a semi-automated method.
+Comprehensive stereotype content dictionaries using a semi-automated method

 Gandalf Nicolas, Xuechunzi Bai, Susan Fiske